hexakill666/EE450/README.md

 - /SampleProblem2 ---- sample problems after midterm

 Note:
-&ensp;&ensp;Lecture and exam are two different worlds.
+&ensp;&ensp;&ensp;&ensp;Lecture and exam are two different worlds.
 Please do practice old exam before taking the actual exam.
 Sample problems are less valueable than old exam.
 If you have limited time, please only practice old exam.
 If you have extra time, then you can try sample problmes.